rafay99-epic/Astro-Portfolio-Blog/src/content/projects/simplethread.md

 4. **🚀 Full-Stack Architecture**: Although primarily a Flutter/Firebase app, the back end can be complemented by Node.js and Express, offering flexibility for scaling the app as a larger solution.

-5. **🛡️ Security & Privacy**: Firebase’s authentication protocols ensure secure data handling, while privacy-compliant practices keep user information protected.
+5. **🛡️ Security & Privacy**: Firebase's authentication protocols ensure secure data handling, while privacy-compliant practices keep user information protected.

 6. **💻 User Experience (UX) Design**: The app is designed to be responsive, accessible, and aesthetically pleasing, ensuring a seamless user experience on various devices.